Valid from 01.04.2022

 Cancellation of the trip

-- The insured event is a trip cancelled by the Insured Person or a return from the trip to the home country within 24 hours from the beginning of the trip, if the reason is caused by the Insured Person:
+- The insured event is a trip cancelled by the Insured Person or a return from the trip to the home country, if the reason is caused by the Insured Person:

 - sudden illness, serious injury, or death;

 - life-threatening condition, serious bodily injury or death of a close person;

 - sudden illness, serious bodily injury or death of the travel companion of the insured, with whom the insured planned to go on the trip;

 - sudden damage to property located in the home country, due to which the presence of the Insured Person is essential.

 - In the case of cancellation of the trip, LHV reimburses the costs of unused services for which the person has paid but which are not returned by the service provider, incl.

 - travel expenses of up to € 2,000;

 - accommodation costs of up to € 2,000;